 HR for SMEs is a blog created in the beginning of 2018 with the idea of sharing knowledge.
 To bring to Small and medium enterprises owners the knowledge of a HR Manager

 An SME, as a general rule, is more fragile than larger corporations, but this is not new.
 However, it means that not reaching your goals could be catastrophic, and that should not be an option.
-Smart objectives for your employees could be the key to success.
+Setting up Smart Objectives for your employees could be the key to success.

 How can you get your team to be more productive and get to achieve new objectives?

 By properly defining them, so they are clear, focussed and your employees are able to understand what their tasks and timeframes are.
 I

 However, if you want to do this, you first need to know..

 What are the current objectives of your company?